brimdata/zed/zng/docs/zson.md

 so that later values can refer to their type by name instead of explicitly enumerating the type of every element.
 A collection of bindings from name to type is called a "type context."
 As bindings are read from a sequence, they create the sequence's type context.
-The context may be reset at any point in the sequence, implying that a new binding must be defined from that point on for each unique use of a type.

 A type name is either internal or external.
 Internal names are used exclusively to organize the types in the type context within the data sequence itself and have